PelionIoT/mbl-tools/lava/README.md

 to submit jobs to.
 More info: https://validation.linaro.org/static/docs/v2/

 ## Submit jobs to LAVA
-In order to submit jobs to LAVA you need at least the following info:
+In order to submit jobs to LAVA you need at least the following info (these are mandatory parameters to submit-to-lava.py):

 * lava-server: lava server url
 * lava-username: user used for LAVA authentication